Imparting Knowledge And Preparing For The End Of A Contract

 In this blog, I share an example of a consulting engagement that required significant knowledge transfer to new hires.
 We detail an approach for teaching Spring Batch to developers with no previous experience in Java or the Spring Framework.

 The goal is to provide a real-world example of closing a contract, imparting knowledge with the client and their employees, and the potential issues faced in the process.

 The Nature Of Consulting

 Although some customers would prefer to have consultants on staff until the end of time, various situations arise that prevent them from doing so.
 As consultants, we are generally working with a client for a time-boxed duration.
-This generally works out well considering as a Keyhole consultant, we generally prefer the variety found in consulting rather than staying as a permanent employee.
+This generally works out well considering as Keyhole consultants, we generally prefer the variety found in consulting rather than staying on as a permanent employee.

 Our goal is to leave our client teams with the right knowledge to manage their own systems and applications.
 Often this can mean the customer might want to replace us with a permanent hire once the contract has been completed and we assist them in getting up to speed prior to our departure.

 As a consultant, it’s a great feeling to provide the solutions to a company that allows them to meet goals.

 Knowledge transfer is one of the key tenets of Keyhole Software.
 As the saying goes, “give a man a fish and he eats for a day, teach a man to fish and he eats for a lifetime.”
 One of our goals as consultants is to provide a customer with the ability to walk on their own two feet.
 Imparting knowledge is an important part of consulting.

 My most recent Keyhole consulting project has focused on modernizing a mainframe system into Java using Spring alongside a pair of other Keyhole employees.
 I was personally tasked with the Spring Batch side of things, helping rewrite and schedule the mainframe batch processes in the distributed world.